-Before lifting, be sure there is nothing on the bed that will restrict its movement or add extra weight.
-Use caution when opening or closing the bed to keep hands and fingers at the end ledge provided (not on the side or further back than necessary) to avoid pinch points.
+- □ Before lifting, be sure there is nothing on the bed that will restrict its movement or add extra weight. - □ Use caution when opening or closing the bed to keep hands and fingers at the end ledge provided (not on the side or farther back than necessary). - □ Exercise extreme caution when opening the bed storage platform.
+Platform must be held open (unless equipped with a prop rod) and slowly lowered until closed.
+Failure to comply with these guidelines can result in serious injury or property damage.